Hello, and welcome to Out About Scotland, your guide to finding the best things to do in Scotland.

-This site has been created with one purpose in mind – to help you find the very best Scottish attractions.
+I created this website with one purpose in mind – to help you find the very best Scottish attractions.
 My mission is to provide you with all the information you need to find things to do in Scotland and give you lots of ideas for amazing experiences to enjoy while you’re here.

 I started outaboutscotland.com after becoming fed up with trying to find new places to visit in Scotland but then becoming overwhelmed by the amount of information on the internet.

-I found that a web search for Scottish attractions brings up a dozen or more search results, and choosing one to visit means you have to trawl through each website to discover the location, opening times and details on what it’s all about.
+I found that an internet search for Scottish attractions brings up a dozen or more results, and trying to choose one means you have to trawl through each website to discover the location, opening times and details on what it’s all about.

-While there are a few sites out there that try to give you some of this information they’re generally badly designed with tourist attractions added almost as an afterthought, so I figured I could do better myself.
+While there are a few sites out there that try to give you some of this information I found they’re quite difficult to navigate, so I figured I could do better myself.

 Due to the fact that I’ve travelled so much around Scotland I’ve got the experience and knowledge to share the very best places to visit with you, and I promise that I’ve personally visited each featured Scottish attraction so my reviews are genuine.

-And unlike some of the large corporate travel sites I can also show you all the little hidden-away gems that are off the standard tourist trails.
+I can also show you all the wee hidden-away gems that are off the standard tourist trails as well as the tourist hotspots that are probably already on your ‘must-visit’ list.

-If you have any suggestions for the website then please contact me via my Facebook page and I’ll be sure to respond as quickly as possible.
-I hope you have as much fun looking through the site as I’ve had making it 🙂
+If you have any suggestions for the website or you’d like to contact me for marketing purposes please get in touch and I’ll be sure to respond as quickly as possible.

 Thanks for stopping by, and happy exploring!